skip to main content

 Are Smart Cribs Worth It?

-You’ll also want to think through portability.
-“The biggest con, in my opinion, is the lack of portability,” Giordano explains.
-“A smart crib isn't something that travels well, so trips to grandma's house or vacations can disrupt your baby's sleep.
-A traditional crib will help to prepare your baby for any sleep environment.
+• Portability.
+Most smart cribs lack portability.
+“A smart crib isn't something that travels well, so trips to grandma's house or vacations can disrupt your baby's sleep," says Giordano.
+"A traditional crib will help to prepare your baby for any sleep environment.
 Travel crib?
 No problem.
 Pack and play at daycare?
 Easy.
 Toddler bed?
 Not so different.
 It's one less thing to stress about.”

 Are Smart Cribs Safe?

-Smart cribs and bassinets are safe, but like any baby product, you should pay close attention to the guidelines and usage recommendations for your specific item.
+Smart cribs and bassinets are safe, but like any baby product, you should pay close attention to the guidelines and usage recommendations for your specific model.
 This is especially true since they are used for sleep, and safe sleep practices should always be on your mind as a parent.

 “A traditional crib is always going to be your safest option.
 That being said, the Snoo and Cradlewise can be made safe.
 The key is to use them according to the manufacturer's directions, which [many] people don't do,” explains Giordano.